Rami24t/Periodic-Table-Database/README.md

 Lastly, you need to make a script that accepts an argument in the form of an atomic number, symbol, or name of an element and outputs some information about the given element.

+When you have completed the project, save all the required files into a public repository and submit its URL.

 #### Tasks & User Stories